ultracoolbru/command-centre/README.md

 # Command Dashboard

 A production-grade, personal life management dashboard hosted at command.edwardwhitehead.dev.
-This system serves as the central hub for managing life, health, AI insights, personal goals, Violt development, and more.
+This system serves as the central hub for managing life, health, AI insights, personal goals, project development, and more.

 ## Features